ttbond/mako_classifier/README.md

 bash mako_classifier.sh [input] [directory] [output]
 ```
 * input: /path/to/discovered_SV_region.vcf
-* directory: the path of the directory where the script save temporary files and output file
+* directory: the path of the directory where the script saves temporary files and output file
-* output: the result will be saved as [directory]/[output].vcf (default is discovered_SV_region_withScore.vcf)\
+* output: the result will be saved as [directory]/[output].vcf (default is discovered_SV_region_withScore.vcf)
 ** Note that input and directory both need to be the absolute path
 ``` sh
 Example